|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the gin, dry and sweet vermouth, and pineapple juice.
+In a cocktail shaker, pour the gin, vermouth, orange curaçao, and pineapple juice.
+Fill with ice.

 - Dry gin is often poured for the Park Avenue, just make sure it's top-shelf and worthy of a martini.
 You can also try it with other styles of gin, including an old-school version like Old Tom or a modern take such as Hendrick's.